brutopolis/feraw/README.md

 # rawer

-  rawer is the bruter-representation(+bruterlang package) little brother, it has less stuff, uses less ram, and is stack-oriented instead
+  rawer is a bruter-based textual bytecode;

 # Library

   rawer is a single header file `rawer.h`, just include and ready to go.

 # Usage